Aviation Relations

 What's Coming

-Final regulations are still years away.
+Final regulations are still being developed.
 But the direction is clear.

 Airports that build foundations now will be positioned when requirements formalize.
 Those waiting for mandates will be scrambling to catch up.